Transparency Product media Published Jun 13, 2026 Updated Jul 10, 2026 2 minute read

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

-Product media can help a shopper compare parts, but it can also mislead when the picture is generic, cropped, or borrowed from the wrong configuration.
-A photo is not fitment proof unless the rights, SKU, package contents, and visible configuration are clear.
+Product photos cut both ways.
+The right image settles a comparison; a generic, cropped, or borrowed one quietly sells the wrong configuration.
+A photo counts as fitment proof only when the SKU, package contents, and visible configuration behind it are clear.

-The media standard is simple: help the shopper inspect the decision.
-Do not decorate a weak fitment claim or use a manufacturer asset unless rights and terms are clear.
-A visual should not make tire clearance, harness fit, bracket count, bed length, wheel offset, or product identity look more certain than the data allows.
+The standard is blunt.
+A photo either helps the shopper inspect the decision or it works against it.
+A stock image recycled from another listing counts against the seller, and no visual gets to make tire clearance, harness fit, bracket count, bed length, wheel offset, or product identity look more certain than the data allows.

 Product pages to compare